 Lt.
 Wood was awarded the Military Cross for his actions that day (Gazetted November 8, 1915) and was later also awarded the French Croix de Guerre (Gazetted February 24, 1916).
 He received his Military Cross from the King at Buckingham palace on Thursday February 3, 1916.

-On September 12, 1917 he was promoted to Captain with precedence from June 1, 1916.
-Due to his injuries he did not return to front line duty and instead was transferred to the 191 Prisoner of War Company which was a Labour Corps company that used prisoners of war as skilled but forced labour.
+Somewhat remarkably, the Ministry of Labour requested his services and he was eventually transferred to the 191 Prisoner of War Company which was a Labour Corps company that used prisoners of war as skilled but forced labour.